This Ancestry DNA post was written on behalf of Ancestry.com, and may contain affiliate links.

-Once I ripped open my kit, and collected enough saliva to fill the test, I put that bad boy in the mail and anxiously awaited my results.
-Six long weeks later, my results were loaded in my Ancestry.com account.
+Once I ripped open my kit and collected enough saliva to fill the test, I put that bad boy in the mail and anxiously awaited my results.
+Six long weeks later, my results were loaded into my Ancestry.com account.
 My mind was blown.

 I was right about the 99% part, but it was that I am 99% Western European.
 1% of me is Pacific Islander.
 (Wonder why that 1% can’t conquer all the European so I don’t burn thinking about the sun).
 The test further breaks down this into my genetic make up.
 Check out my results.

 The cool part about all of this is it really made me want to dig into the history of the area that I come from.
 The mosh of what I am makes a lot of sense because I come from an area that was conquered by Vikings and settled by the Celts.
 Both are large groups of people that would bring with them their rich heritage, but would also settle among the conquered people to continue their lines.